Use waypoint flight mode to fly autonomously and program advanced actions in the MGC Mobile App.

 - Signal Loss Behavior

 Once the flight plan is saved, the MGC Mobile App will initiate a pre-flight check.
 Once complete, the flight is ready to begin.
 Press Start Flight to start the waypoint flight.
-To save time between takeoff and the first waypoint a pilot can manually increase the speed of the aircraft.

 Note: Automated flight plans are not a replacement for pilot oversight and vigilance.
 When performing a waypoint flight make sure to continuously monitor the drone, MGC Mobile App, and the operational environment.